-For the calculation of Citations per Faculty, Citations per Paper, Paper per Faculty, H Index and International Research Network indicator, QS gathers two distinct datasets: citations count for six years for papers published over a five-year period.
+For the calculation of Citations per Faculty, Citations per Paper, Paper per Faculty, H Index and International Research Network indicator, QS gathers two distinct datasets: paper count over a five-year period and citations count for six years for papers published over a five-year period.

 We collect data on research publications and citations from our partners at Elsevier Scopus.
 An extract is provided to us in Q1 of each year which is used for the new cycle of each ranking, beginning with the World University Ranking.
 You can read more on Elsevier's page at Elsevier Scopus and Rankings